whscienceteacher/whscienceteacher.github.io/README.md

 [Ball on Ramp Data](/ballramp/data) - **Physics** - Similar to the app above but rewritten so that it can record data downloadable as csv.
 Students can practice finding patterns and their use of analyzing and interpreting data.
 In the main version, the ball rolls down the ramp and records the final velocity, but it is also availible in a version [rolling up the ramp](/ballramp/uprampdata/) where the ball has an an initial velocity and it records the height and where the ball can [roll up or down](ballramp/upordown) by giving the ramp a positive or negative height.

+[Bird Migration Test](./birdmigration/test/) - **Physics** - A dot representing a bird is shown moving from Menomonee Falls Wisconsin to Milwaukee to a point in Chicago.
+Students can use a timer to measure a realsitic migration speed.
+Based on a Brant goose I saw that was out of its normal range.
+According to e-bird it was seen several other places in Wisconsin the day before.

 [Cannon](/cannon/) - **Physics** - Cannon that fires a ball.
 You can change the power of the cannon and the angle of fire.
 Students use a ruler to measure the range of the cannon and a stopwatch to measure air time.
 This version has a small amount of randomness in it so students can practice their analyzing and interpreting data but it doesn't stand in the way of seeing the patterns This version allows angles 10° to 40° so students see a simple increasing pattern. **Update: 2020-09-17** Now loads the right app.
-Also available with [high angles only (50° to 80°)](/cannon/full/) so students see a clear decreasing pattern and the [full range of angles(10° to 80°)](/cannon/full/).
+Also available with [high angles only (50° to 80°)](/cannon/high/) so students see a clear decreasing pattern and the [full range of angles(10° to 80°)](/cannon/full/).
 There is also a version with [more statistical noise](/cannon/noise/) and a full range of angles so students can focus on analyzing and interpreting data practice.

 [Cart and Pulley](/cartpulley/) - **Physics** - Cart attached to a string over a pulley with a weight on the end.
 It has basic directions on the screen.
 Also available  [without directions](/cartpulleynodirections).